engineerang/engineerang.github.io/content/pelican-gist.md

 author: Engineerang
 Summary: Adding Code Snippets to Pelican from GitHub Gists

 As I continue to grow my blog/tech diary I wanted a place to feature useful code snippets or commands I often forget.
 I'm already using GitHub's Gist to source control a number of code snippets so why not use that as the basis of my snippets here.
-Luckily enough Pelican supports Gists in the [pelican-plugins repo](https://github.com/getpelican/pelican-plugins) giving us two options for implementation.
+Luckily enough, Pelican supports Gists in the [pelican-plugins repo](https://github.com/getpelican/pelican-plugins) giving us two options for implementation.

 1. [gist_directive](https://github.com/getpelican/pelican-plugins/tree/master/gist_directive); and
 2. [pelican-gist](https://github.com/streeter/pelican-gist/tree/395e619534b404fb2b94456dc400dc2a8a2f934a)